coder0107/codepad-pwa/index.md

 If you are looking for the web app then visit [https://coder0107.github.io/codepad-pwa/app/app.html](app/app.html).

-If not the README is bellow.
+If not, the README is bellow.

 {% include_relative README.md %}